 The SMEs development Policy states that the government will enhance the capacity of institutions providing business training to SMEs.
-The training programs mentioned in the SMEs policy development include comprehensive training on business plan, business management or supervision and record keeping(URT, 2003).
+The training programs mentioned in the SMEs policy development include comprehensive training on business plan, business management or supervision and record keeping (URT, 2003).
 However, the private sector of businesses in Tanzania is still young and small, but small and medium enterprises (SMEs) are beginning to play a key role in the economic and social development of the country although they face a number of challenges.
 Studies show that women-owned enterprises constitute about 75% of the total MSME's operators in the country.
-Specifically, women-owned enterprises in Meru District contribute above 45% of the district income Magesaet al. (2013).
+Specifically, women-owned enterprises in Meru District contribute above 45% of the district income Magesa et al. (2013).
 Regardless of the government efforts to support women-owned SMEs still they underperform (Kimaro, 2014).

-The UK model of 1992 and the 1999 on OECD principles of the corporate governance explains the importance of power structure in enterprise performance.
-In this model, balance of power between executives and non-executive directors has been emphasized so that no individual can dominate the decision-making.
+The UK model of 1992 and the 1999(revised in 2004) OECD principles of the corporate governance explained the importance of power structure in the performance of the company.
+In this model balance of power between executives and non-executive directors has been emphasized so that no individual can dominate the decision-making.
 The principles have influenced development of corporate governance not just in the United Kingdom, but also in many other countries.
-Transparency is also mentioned in the OECD principles of corporate governance as an element of good corporate governance.
+Transparency was also mentioned in the OECD principles of corporate governance of 1999 as an element of good corporate governance.
 The emphasis on the transparency is on the disclosure of information and audit.
-The adoption of corporate governance structures can greatly assist the SME sector by influencing better management practices, stronger internal auditing, greater opportunities for growth and new strategic outlook (Afande, 2015; Abor&Adjasi, 2007).
+The enterprise transparency and reporting system on the financial services and resource utilization is very important for the sustainability of the enterprise.
+Clear roles of directors and Non-executive members of the board in the enterprise enhance disclosure of clear information to the right person.
+Similarly, frequent auditing enhances the effective utilization of financial resources to meet the enterprise goal.
+Studies justify that governance structure is vital for survival of the company and a measure of how predictable the system for doing business is in any country.
+In addition, the adoption of corporate governance structures can greatly assist the SME sector by influencing better management practices, stronger internal auditing, greater opportunities for growth and new strategic outlook (Afande, 2015; Abor & Adjasi, 2007).
+All these principles can be applied in any enterprise since they have been proved by its adoption all over the world (Dzigba, 2015).

 Corporate governance has therefore become a global concern since researchers have established a strong link between good corporate governance and business performance.
 It is for that reason that it has dominated policy agenda in developed market economies for more than a decade and it is gradually moving to the top of the policy agenda in the African continent.
+It is highlighted that poor performance of the corporate sector in Sub-Saharan Africa has made corporate governance a catchword in the development debate (Abor & Adjasi, 2007).
 Therefore, corporate governance has occupied central paramount position among the preoccupations of the enterprises in decision-making as a result of poor performance among small and medium enterprises because they lack of corporate governance practices and structures (Dzigba, 2015).